Wheest/Glasgow-Thesis-Template/README.md

 Fortunately all Overleaf projects are also `git` repos, so you should consider doing at least some tasks such as these locally.
 You also may find that Overleaf's IDE gets too slow when you have a large project.

+Another advantage I found is that one can integrate grammar tools to suggest better ways of wording things.
+I found the [LTeX Language server](https://github.com/valentjn/ltex-ls), which does this for LaTeX projects.
+There's a plugin for [Emacs](https://github.com/emacs-languagetool/lsp-ltex), as well as other IDEs, thanks LSP.

 #### Use a thesis-o-meter

 To keep motivated and track your progress, consider using a thesis-o-meter, which will track how you thesis is changing over time.